 The “camera“ 15 allows you to generate single frames from the imported video file in the transcription in a png format.
 In order to do this, move the “Start“ slide control 2 to the desired position of the video and click on the “Camera“.
 A pop-up window will then ask you to choose a storage location for the image file.

 Should you want to select a different storage location than the one that the program automatically generated, click “Browse…”.
-Please not that the file ending „.png“ may not be changed.
+Please note that the file ending „.png“ may not be changed.

 If you have added a tier for links in your transcription and placed the cursor into the tier of this event, the panel will offer the option to link the event to the newly generated „Snapshot“.
 Click on „Link to transcription“.
 A detailed description on linking files can be found in the functional reference under „VI.
 Panels > B. Link panel„.

-The „scissors“ 16 allow you to create „audio snippets“ in the wav format in a synchronised transcription linked to an audio file.
+The „scissors“ 16 allow you to create „audio snippets“ in the wav-format in a synchronised transcription linked to an audio file.
 Position the cursor into the transcription in the event for which you would like to create an audio snippet and click on the „scissors“.
 A pop-up window will then ask you to choose a name and a storage location for the audio file.

 Should you want to select a different storage location than the one that the program automatically generated, click Browse… .
-Please not that the file ending „.mov“ may not be changed.
+Please note that the file ending „.mov“ may not be changed.

 If you've added a tier for links in your transcription and placed the cursor into the tier of this event, the panel will offer the option to link the event to the newly generated „Audio snippet“.
 Click on „Link to transcription“.
 A detailed description into linking files can be found in the functional reference under „Panels > Link panel“.